-FREE CUT TO SIZE SERVICE on all 16mm polycarbonate - saving you the job of cutting on site.
+FREE CUT TO SIZE SERVICE on all 16mm polycarbonate sheet.
+Saves you the job of cutting the sheets on site.

 Please choose your colour then input the length and width you require below :

-The 16mm polycarbonate sheets from the Glazing Shop have a triplewall structure.
-This makes them high impact resistant whilst still being light weight and easy to handle.
-The sheets are cut to size for your convenience and are taped at both ends making them ready for you to install.
+16mm polycarbonate sheets have a triplewall structure.
+The three walls have cavities between them known as flutes.
+These flutes give them high impact resistance.
+They also make them light weight and easy to handle on site.
+Our 16mm polycarbonate sheet is cut to size for your convenience.
+It is also taped at both ends making them ready for you to install quickly and easily.
 16mm polycarbonate sheet has fine optical clarity and excellent fire resistance.
-16mm Polycarbonate roof sheets are very strong.
-As a result they perform well against vandalism & accidental damage.
+Polycarbonate roof sheets are very strong.
+As a result they perform well against vandalism and accidental damage.
 In addition our 16mm polycarbonate is made with a built in layer of UV protection.
 This protects it from the effects of the sun's UV rays.
-As a consequence this UV absorbing layer protects the polycarbonate sheet from discolouration.
+This UV protection makes it a great choice for adding a roof to a pergola.
+Allowing you to spend more sheltered time in your garden.
+This UV absorbing layer also protects the polycarbonate sheet from discolouration.
 It aso prevents brittleness, giving it a very long life.

 16mm polycarbonate roofing sheets offer some level of thermal insulation.
 However, if this is a real priority like in a conservatory, then 25mm or 35mm would perform better in this respect.
-Further details on 16mm polycarbonate sheet properties can be found in the information table below.
-16mm polycarbonate sheets offer larger spanning opportunities between glazing bars than the lower priced 10mm twinwall sheets.
+Further details on 16mm polycarbonate sheet properties can be found on the technical information tab above.
+16mm polycarbonate sheets allow for larger spans between glazing bars than the lower priced 10mm sheets.
 This results in the need for less glazing bars.
-We recommend the sheets are a maximum of 900mm width between supports.
-16mm polycarbonate is therefore an excellent middle choice that is cost effective and performs well in the right applications.
-16mm polycarbonate from The Glazing shop is available in clear, opal or bronze tints.
+We recommend that 16mm polycarbonate sheets are a maximum of 900mm width between supports.
+16mm polycarbonate is therefore an excellent middle choice.
+It is cost effective and performs well in the right applications.
+The sheets should be fitted with a minimum pitch of 5 degrees.
+16mm polycarbonate from The Glazing shop is available in clear, opal, bronze and heatguard tints.
 It comes with a 10 year warranty.

 .
 Allows high levels of natural light